 It is the responsibility of co-sponsoring student organizations of Keep it Going to encourage unique and innovative programs; to coordinate cross-campus collaboration and resource sharing; and to help facilitate conversations about race, privilege and how to be civil to one another.
 It is the goal of Keep it Going to start conversations about these difficult topics.

-Heat of Night: Center Stage Series post performance panel discussing race, privilege & civility.
+Heat of Night Center Stage Series post performance panel discussing race, privilege, and civility.
 (October, 2014)

-Sponsors: PAC, College Ministries, Black Student Union, Model UN, Speech & Debate, PRIDE, Council for Exceptional Children, Philosophy Society, Hola-Enlaces, Diversity Center & Campus Programming
+Sponsors: PAC, College Ministries, Black Student Union, Model UN, Speech & Debate, PRIDE, Council for Exceptional Children, Philosophy Society, Hola-Enlaces, Diversity Center, and Campus Programming

-Dear White People: film and discussion panel discussing race, privilege & civility (January, 2015)
+Dear White People film and discussion panel discussing race, privilege, and civility (January, 2015)

-Sponsors: BSU, Zetas, Diversity Center & SAC Cinema
+Sponsors: BSU, Zetas, Diversity Center, and SAC Cinema

-Sponsors: Student Senate, PRIDE, LC Fems & Diversity Center
+Sponsors: Student Senate, PRIDE, LC Fems, and Diversity Center

-Islamophobia, Education & Civil Rights panel reflecting on the arrest of Ahmed Mohamed, a 14-year old Muslim student in Texas.
+Islamophobia, Education, and Civil Rights panel reflecting on the arrest of Ahmed Mohamed, a 14-year old Muslim student in Texas.
 Panelists: Dr. Todd Green, Dr. Jeannette Pillsbury, Belal Krayem, and Makayla Marinack will open conversation around this event and what it means for Luther students.
 Moderated by Dr. Robert Shedinger

-Racism, Education & Civil Rights panel reflecting on the protests and racism at Yale University & Mizzou.
+Racism, Education, and Civil Rights panel reflecting on the protests and racism at Yale University & Mizzou.
 Panelists: Dr. Ron Ferguson, Anna Jeide, Michael Hagstrom, and Pharez Monney will open the conversation by discussing these events and what it means for Luther students.
 Moderated by Dr. Lauren Anderson